nicolashernandez/PyRATA/README.md

 * code test re methods on Compiled regular expression objects
 * code end location is stored several times with the expression rules ; have a look at len(l.lexer.groupstartindex): and len(l.lexer.groupendindex): after parsing in pyrata_re methods to compare
 * ihm revise the README and create a specific developer page
+* grammar implement group reference so they can be matched later in the data with the \number special sequence
+* grammar implement alternative in groups
 * grammar implement wildcards
 * grammar think about the context notion, and possibly about forcing the pattern to match from the begining ^ and/or to the end $
-* grammar implement reuse groups in regex
 * grammar test complex regex as value
 * module nltk implement methods to turn nltk complex structures (chunking Tree and IOB) into the pyrata data structure
 * grammar implement lex.lex(reflags=re.UNICODE)